devarnab/angular-with-pre-commit-hooks/README.md

 ### If there are linting issues:

- - First resolve the linting issues then again start from STEP I.
+ - First, resolve the linting issues then again start from STEP I.

 <strong>STEP III:</strong> Run below to push the changes to repo

 ```javascript
 git push
 ```
 This will run the `ng build --prod` command first to check if the build is not getting failed by the new changes.
-If everything works fine it will let you finally push the code to repo.
+If everything works fine it will let you finally push the code to the repo.